 How Much Does Assisted Living Cost Per Month in Texas?

 Monthly pricing varies significantly by city, care level, and community type.
-In higher-cost metros—particularly Austin and affluent DFW suburbs—rates may exceed $5,800, while lower-cost markets may fall below $5,000.
+Austin and the Dallas-Fort Worth metro frequently exceed the statewide median, while smaller inland cities offer considerably more moderate pricing.

 Assisted Living Costs by City in Texas

-Texas’ size and economic diversity create substantial pricing variation across regions.
+Texas’s size and economic diversity create substantial pricing variation across regions.
+The figures below reflect planning ranges consistent with the statewide median of approximately $5,666 per month.

 | City | Low Range | High Range | Estimated Median | Annual Equivalent |